mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 ## Repmgr

+NOTE:
+Using Patroni instead of Repmgr is supported for PostgreSQL 11 and required for PostgreSQL 12.

 ### Configuring Repmgr Nodes

 1. On the master database node, edit `/etc/gitlab/gitlab.rb` replacing values noted in the `# START user configuration` section: